DevFalkon/NTUGuessr/README.md

 5. Save the bucket.

 This bucket will store approved game images accessible by the frontend and bot.
-4. Proceed with Component Setups

 ### 4. Create Telegram Bot